 When your denture becomes damaged, chipped, or ill-fitting – not to worry – our in-house lab in Amarillo and Dallas can get you fixed up in just two hours.
 (Please note that occasionally, repairs can take 24 hours, depending on the type of break).
 Contact our office today at 806-803-9219 to schedule a consultation with Dr. Damon and learn more about the advantages of our in-office denture repairs.

 Providing Denture Repair at Our In-House Dental Lab in Amarillo

 No matter how careful you are with your dentures, accidents happen.
 Unfortunately, it can happen at the most inopportune moments, leaving your smile with gaps or even unable to chew.

 While you are likely to have extra light bulbs, a spare tire, and even extra glasses, the chances are that you do not have an extra set of dentures.
-Luckily, the Texas Implant and Dental Center has an in-house lab offering same-day denture repair in Amarillo and Dallas.
+Luckily, the Texas Implant & Dental Center of Amarillo has an in-house lab offering same-day denture repair in Amarillo and Dallas.

 Frequently Asked Questions About Broken Dentures (FAQ)

 Dr. Damon recommends that patients with removable dentures have them relined every two years and replaced after eight years.
 This recommendation does not apply to patients with implant-supported dentures, which do not require relining and are designed to last significantly longer than traditional types.

 Even if you take great care of your dentures, they will still experience natural wear and tear with normal use.
 As time passes, your prosthesis can develop different forms of damage, such as a cracked artificial tooth or a fractured denture base.
 Additionally, when a person experiences tooth loss, the surrounding area of the jawbone will begin to lose density, affecting the fit of your denture and compromising its strength.